CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 ### monster_kill_goal
 For "MGOAL_KILL_MONSTER_SPEC" and "MGOAL_KILL_MONSTER_TYPE", sets the number of monsters above the player's current kill count that must be killed to complete the mission.

+### goal_condition
+For "MGOAL_CONDITION", defines the condition that must be satisified for the mission to be considered complete.
+Conditions are explained in more detail in [NPCs.md](./NPCs.md), and are used here in exactly the same way.

 ### dialogue
 This is a dictionary of strings.
 The NPC says these exact strings in response to the player